UEFA Euro 2008: Qualification

 The draw for the qualifying round took place in Montreux, Switzerland on 27 January 2006 at 12:00 CET.

 The qualifying process commenced a month after the 2006 World Cup.
 Austria and Switzerland automatically qualified for the tournament finals as host nations.

 The qualifying format was changed compared to previous tournaments.
 The winners and runners-up from seven groups automatically qualified for the Championship, with the hosts filling the other two slots in the 16-team tournament.
 The change means there were no play-offs between teams finishing in second place in the groups – they qualified directly for the finals.
 Teams that finished outside the top two positions in their groups failed to qualify.
 Group A contained eight teams, and the others contained seven.

 12 out of 16 teams who qualified for previous tournament also qualified, but the hosts, Austria, and Poland made their debuts at the European Championship.
 Romania and Turkey returned after missing out the 2004 tournament.
-Notable absentees were England and Ukraine (both 2006 World Cup quarter-finalists) and Denmark, who failed to qualify for the first time since 1980.
+For the first time since 1984, all five teams from the British Isles failed to qualify, including 2006 World Cup quarter-finalists England.
+Other notable absentees were 2006 World Cup quarter-finalists Ukraine, and Denmark, who failed to qualify for the first time since 1980.
 Bulgaria and Latvia also failed to qualify after playing in Euro 2004.

-As of 2020, this was the last time that England and Ukraine failed to qualify for the European Championship finals.
+As of 2024, this is the last time England and Ukraine have failed to qualify for the European Championship.